bioidiap/bob.extension/doc/config.rst

 -------------

-It is possible to implement chain configuration loading and overriding by either calling :py:func:`bob.extension.config.load` many times or by passing iterables with filenames to that function.
+It is possible to implement chain configuration loading and overriding by passing iterables with more than one filename to :py:func:`bob.extension.config.load`.
 Suppose we have two configuration files which must be loaded in sequence:

 .. literalinclude:: ../bob/extension/data/defaults-config.py
    :caption: "defaults-config.py" (first to be loaded)